KEN & FRIENDS: MALE FASHION DOLLS & CLOTHING FROM 1961-1987

 ACTION WEAR Slacks Are Back!

 Many online sellers describe any odd trousers they find as Slacks Are Back slacks.
 The genuine ones have a fully elasticated waistband, with fly-stitching (no zip) and have a Ken label inside.
 No other Mod era slacks are labelled.
 The green ones are easy to mistake for those from the Casual All Stars series except that these, obviously, have the fly-stitching and label.
+Note the two different styles of folding the trousers in the packaging.

 ACTION WEAR Sun Fun